vildocompany/vildocompany.github.io/_pages/data analysis.md

 [chart]

 From the chart above, it is clear that **a lot** of churn users are on their 0-2 day on the platform.
-This is a recurring problem with digital platforms; that most users are only one-time visitor/customer/etc.
+Even though this is a recurring problem with digital platforms, every company are different and it is important to find the specific number.

-*This is emphasized*.
-Donec faucibus.
-Nunc iaculis suscipit dui.
-53 = 125.
-Water is H2O.
-Nam sit amet sem.
-Aliquam libero nisi, imperdiet at, tincidunt nec, gravida vehicula, nisl.
-The New York Times (That’s a citation).
-Underline.Maecenas ornare tortor.
-Donec sed tellus eget sapien fringilla nonummy.
-Mauris a ante.
-Suspendisse quam sem, consequat at, commodo vitae, feugiat in, nunc.
-Morbi imperdiet augue quis tellus.

-HTML and CSS are our tools.
-Mauris a ante.
-Suspendisse quam sem, consequat at, commodo vitae, feugiat in, nunc.
-Morbi imperdiet augue quis tellus.
-Praesent mattis, massa quis luctus fermentum, turpis mi volutpat justo, eu volutpat enim diam eget metus.
+With this we can split the users into 2 segments: (1) Churn users – users that are churn and on their 0-2 day; (2) Retained users – users that stays for longer.

 ### Blockquotes